rpraveen511/Angular-Interview-Questions/README.md

     3. **Templates:** This represent the views of an Angular application.
     4. **Services:** It is used to create components which can be shared across the entire application.
     5. **Metadata:** This can be used to add more data to an Angular class.
+                    Metadata is used to decorate a class so that it can configure the expected behavior of the class.

   **[⬆ Back to Top](#table-of-contents)**